 On November 5, 2007, Mallon debuted an animated Web series, The Bots Are Back!, which followed Tom Servo, Crow and Gypsy’s adventures in space.
 Fan response was not positive, and only four episodes were ever released.

 13. THE WORLD HAS MST3K TO THANK FOR HOBGOBLINS 2.

 While not every filmmaker whose worked featured on the series was happy about the development, Hobgoblins director Rick Sloane came to see the positive side of the skewering.
 "I met Mary Jo Pehl a number of years later and she said I was the only director who ever liked the MST3K treatment of their own film," Sloane told Esquire.
 "They improved the film dramatically.
 It was barely watchable in its original version.
-While I enjoyed every joke that was at an actor's expense, I was seriously horrified when they did the .
+While I enjoyed every joke that was at an actor's expense, I was seriously horrified when they did the fake interview with me over the end credits.
 It's become a fan-favorite joke and is constantly quoted on the Internet."
 But there was an upside to the notoriety: Hobgoblins became so widely known, that it led to the opportunity for a sequel.
 "I admitted from day one that Hobgoblins 2 was only possible because of the success of MST3K's revival of the original," said Sloane.
 "I submitted Hobgoblins 2 to both Cinematic Titanic and Rifftrax, but they both thought it was too easy of a target."

 14. THE SHOW'S TITLE SPAWNED A VERB.

 “MSTing” is a practice that exists in the fan fiction universe, typically written in a transcript format, in which the characters of one piece of fic (or MST3K’s own characters) commentate another piece of fic.
 The process is also referred to as sporking.